project-owner/Peppy.doc/Sketches.md

 Sometimes it's interesting to see what path the project passed from the very early stage to its final form.
-The planning step is very important in any project and I decided to show here the sketches which were prepared at the design stages of different Peppy components.
+The planning step is very important in any project and I decided to show here some sketches which were prepared at the design stage of different Peppy components.

 ### Woodware Sketches.
 <p align="center">